2005 Atlantic hurricane season: Subtropical Depression Twenty-Two

+A surface trough developed on October 6, partially aided by outflow from Tropical Storm Tammy.
+It organized enough to be classified Subtropical Depression Twenty-Two on October 8, about 450 mi southeast of Bermuda on October 8.
+The NHC classified it subtropical due to the nearby presence of an upper-level low.
+The depression encountered strong wind shear, and it degenerated into a remnant low on October 10 about 175 mi (280 km) southwest of Bermuda.
+The low merged with a cold front on October 11, and over the next three days it meandered off the east coast of the United States.
+On October 14, a larger extratropical storm absorbed the former subtropical depression.
+The system produced heavy rainfall across the northeastern United States from October 14–16, reaching over 6 in, just days after the region received rainfall from the remnants of Tropical Storm Tammy.
+Two people died in Connecticut after they were swept away by floods.
+About 500 people in Rhode Island required rescue, after the rains led to river flooding.

 Hurricane Vince

 Subtropical Storm Vince formed in the eastern Atlantic near Madeira on October 8 from the same non-tropical low that absorbed the unnamed subtropical storm.
 Vince transitioned into a tropical storm on the following day and was upgraded to a hurricane shortly thereafter.
 Although Vince was a very small and short-lived storm that only briefly reached hurricane strength, it was notable for developing in the northeastern Atlantic, well away from where hurricanes usually form.
 Vince made landfall on the Iberian Peninsula near Huelva, Spain, on October 11 just after weakening to a tropical depression.
-Vince was the first tropical cyclone on record to make landfall in Spain.
 The storm left minor flooding in some areas.